 Pilates at Danica

-Classes and Individual sessions at Danica are instructed by a Doctor of Physical Therapy and Polestar Pilates Rehab Practitioner who has completed the 450 hour Comprehensive Polestar Pilates Rehab Program and is PMA board certified as a Pilates Teacher.
+Classes and Individual sessions at Danica are instructed by a Doctor of Physical Therapy and Polestar Pilates Rehab Practitioner who has completed the 450 hour Comprehensive Polestar Pilates Rehab Program and is a Nationally Certified Pilates Teacher.

-Pilates Mat Classes at Danica are taught at several levels of challenge or difficulty from basic – level 1 – for students new to Pilates or who require beginning at a basic level, to intermediate – level 1-2 – and advanced – level 2-3 – levels.
+Pilates Mat Classes at Danica are taught at various levels of challenge including a Restorative/Level I for students new to Pilates or who require beginning at a basic level and a more intermediate Level II.
 Please refer to individual class descriptions to be sure to find the class that best fits your needs.

 This class will teach you the fundamentals of Pilates Exercises.
 You will learn the basic framework on which all ongoing levels build.
 Class may include the use of props with mat exercises to exemplify and challenge the Pilates Principles.